elixir-search/searchex-website/_posts/2016-12-28-hello-world.md

 ## Technical Potential

 Full-text search really benefits from concurrent processing.
-Elixir is the best platform I've seen for concurrent, fault-tolerant apps.
-And there's been recent Elixir developments that are ideally suited for distributed search.
-[GenStage][genstage] [Flow][flow] is one.
-Another is the Phoenix work on [CRDTs and Presence][crdt], and potential application for process discovery.
-[Phoenix Channels][channels] have great potential for easily connecting I/O streams to a search engine.
+Elixir is the best platform I know for concurrency, and there are great new features for distribution.
+[GenStage][genstage] is one.
+Another is the Phoenix work on [CRDTs and Presence][crdt].
+And [Phoenix Channels][channels] have great potential for scalable live I/O streams.

 Elixir can be an amazing platform for a search engine.